Lok0tho/compose-stability-analyzer/README.md

 - **3. Inline Parameter Hints**: Badges next to parameters showing their stability status.
 - **4. Code Inspections**: Quick fixes and warnings for unstable composables.

+> **Note**: You don’t need to make every composable function skippable or all parameters stable, these are not direct indicators of performance optimization.
+The goal of this plugin isn’t to encourage over-focusing on stability, but rather to help you explore how Compose’s stability mechanisms work and use them as tools for examining and debugging composables that may have performance issues.

 ### How to Install in Android Studio

 You can download the Compose Stability Analyzer Plugin with the steps below: